Melissa Caddick: Career

-After initially working in NRMA's investment division, Caddick joined the Sydney branch of a boutique investment bank as an office administrator.
+After initially working in NRMA's investment division, Caddick joined the Sydney branch of an unidentified boutique investment bank as an office administrator.
 In 1998, six months after taking the job, she was discovered to have stolen less than A$2,000 from the company by forging her boss's signature on several cheques.
 Rather than pursue prosecution, the company gave Caddick the option of leaving immediately without the police being summoned, or the matter being escalated; she chose to leave.

 Shortly afterwards, Caddick was hired as a financial advisor for Wise Financial Services, a subsidiary of ING, and eventually purchased a 25% stake in the business after borrowing A$750,000.
 By 2003, she had become so well-regarded in her field that she was featured on a cover of the trade magazine Independent Financial Advisor.
 However, Caddick fell out with Wise when the company refused to allow her to recommend property and shares to her clients due to regulatory compliance rules.

 In later years, Caddick's extravagant spending drew suspicion among her acquaintances.
 It has been alleged that when questioned about how she could financially support her lavish lifestyle, she concocted differing stories about a windfall payment she had received from Wise, either in the form of an A$86 million severance package or a similarly large payout from a sexual harassment claim.
 In reality, the only money she received in the separation from Wise was a return of her original A$750,000 investment; she signed a five-year non-compete agreement.